 Cash Advances.
 Using a credit card for cash advances is not smart.
 From the day you get a cash advance till you pay it off you will be paying the top interest rate your credit card applies.
 Check with your credit card for details.
 Such transactions are best used in an emergency situation.

 3. Traveler’s Checks.
 Traveler’s checks are Stone Age technology.
 They still work and you can use them in Ireland.
-However, in order to get cash for them you must go into an Irish bank during banking hours, wait in line, sign them and show your passport.
+However, most Irish banks no longer accept them.
+If you purchase American Express traveler’s checks Permanent TSB branches will cash them with proper photo ID such as passport or driver’s license.
 The exchange rate for traveler’s checks is not the best you can get.
-Each bank varies slightly as to rate.
-You will pay the bank a fee per transaction.
 Some people think they can avoid the exchange rate problem by purchasing Traveler’s Checks in euros.
 Unfortunately that is not the case.
 The place you purchase euro traveler’s checks from – your bank, an online company or AAA – will not give you a good exchange rate.
 After all they must make a profit on what they are selling.
-Very few – if any – establishments in Ireland will actually accept euro traveler’s checks.
+No establishments in Ireland will actually accept euro traveler’s checks.
 In the end you will be frustrated because you will have to go through exactly the same transaction as for regular traveler’s checks in your home currency.

 4. Cards Accepted in Ireland: The most widely accepted credit cards are Visa and MasterCard followed by American Express.
 Very few places take Diners Club.
 Discover is not accepted.
 Lighten your wallet and leave store credit cards and those not used in Ireland at home.
 If you lose your cards there will be less to deal with.
 Be sure to have the non toll-free phone numbers for each card you bring in case you need to report a lost or stolen card.
 ATM and debit cards should have Plus or Cirrus noted on the back.
 You will need a 4-digit PIN.